OhYash/KnowledgeDay/_posts/2022-01-10-new-year-plan.md

 But in general, what I can say is that I have not been "Playing" enough.

 From now, I'm making Wednesday evenings the chill days for me (unless it's a day I have to send Knowledge•Day on).
 I can...
-- Play games, laptop or retro games on the Raspberry PI
+- Play PC games or retro games on the Raspberry PI
 - Watch a movie or show
 - Talk to people I haven't talked to in a while.
 ^ This is the opposite of Sundays, where I plan to minimize screen usage.

 ------